Advice for Starting a Podcast

 - USB and XLR cables: £30

-This is pricey, of course, and like anything you get diminishing returns with extra spending on audio equipment.
+This is pricey, of course, but I’m mostly writing it up in the interests of transparency rather than as a recommendation.
+Like other kinds of tech, you get diminishing returns with extra spending on audio equipment.
 If you’re starting out and want to spend less than this, you might consider a cheaper, direct-to-USB mic:

 - Blue Yeti (£110)